 Why Apache Pulsar

 In November 2019, the team began to evaluate major messaging and streaming tools against their needs.
 At that time, they learned of Apache Pulsar, a next-generation cloud-native distributed messaging and streaming platform.

 “Apache Pulsar combines messaging, streaming, storage, and lightweight functions together,” Wu added.
 “More importantly, Pulsar’s unique architecture of storage and computing separation could be a perfect solution to our pain points in scalability when using Kafka.”

-In addition to its unique design, Pulsar also features multi-tenancy, persistent storage, geo-replication, strong consistency, high throughput, and many more.
-Specifically, Wu’s team explored the following capabilities of Apache Pulsar.
+In addition to its unique design, Pulsar also features multi-tenancy, persistent storage, geo-replication, strong consistency, high throughput, and many more built-in abilities.
+Specifically, Wu’s team explored the following capabilities of Apache Pulsar:

 Great scalability.
 A Pulsar cluster can be seamlessly scaled out to include thousands of nodes.